How to choose images, and copyright standards for GOV.UK.

 Alt text is used as an alternative to an image for people who use screen readers.

 Use alt text where you need to help users understand the visual content.
-Don’t always make the alt text a literal description of the image: think about what point the image is making.
+Do not always make the alt text a literal description of the image: think about what point the image is making.

 One excellent piece of advice is to imagine that you’re reading out the content of the page down a telephone.
 When you get to the image, what would you say about it to help the listener understand the point the page is making?

-If an image isn’t essential to understanding the content, use empty quote marks: “” as the alt text.
-For example, don’t tell people there’s a logo on the page.
+If an image is not essential to understanding the content, use empty quote marks: “” as the alt text.
+For example, do not tell people there’s a logo on the page.
 But if there’s a picture of a minister in a tank, put in appropriate alt text describing what’s happening.

 Use a caption to describe what’s happening in the image, not to summarise the story.
 Captions are optional.
-If you don’t need one, don’t include it.
+If you do not need one, do not include it.

 How to format and upload an image